 SOCIAL NORMS SURVEY:

 The first step in the Social Norms project is to collect local data from students, parents and staff about youth behaviors and their perceptions of behaviors.
 The Merrill surveys have been issued annually in February 2007 through 2012 and in Tomahawk since 2010 through 2012.
 Due to lack of funding, no surveys were conducted in 2013.
-A shortened version of the student survey at the Tomahawk High and Middle Schools was administered in February 2014 and February 2016 through the Tomahawk School District.
-Funding was secured from Merrill Area United Way to conduct a shortened version of the student survey at the Merrill High School with 9th– 12th grade students in May 2014 and to all 6th – 12th grade students in May 2016.
+A shortened version of the student survey at the Tomahawk High and Middle Schools was administered in February 2014, 2016 and 2018 through the Tomahawk School District with funding from Ascension Sacred Heart Hospital.
+Funding was secured from Merrill Area United Way to conduct a shortened version of the student survey at the Merrill High School with 9th– 12th grade students in May 2014 and with additional funding from Ascension Good Samaritan Hospital to all 6th – 12th grade students in May 2016 and 2018.
 All completed surveys are sent to Northern Illinois University where the National Social Norms Center analyzes them.

 SOCIAL NORMS THEORY: